Sunjammer: Reception

 Donald A. Wollheim and Terry Carr selected the story for World's Best Science Fiction: 1966.
 When reviewing the collection, Algis Budrys praised the story as an example of "good, solid science fiction ... the kind of story which justifies the existence of science fiction as a genre."

 Planned 2014 solar sail mission

 NASA planned to launch a solar sail technology demonstration mission titled 'Sunjammer'.
 The title is a reference to the story.
-The mission was cancelled in October 2014.
+The mission was canceled in October 2014.